MaxAtkinson/BigDataCW1/README.md

 # Big Data Management Coursework 1: NoSQL
 Repo for CW1 of Big Data Management.
+This project performs an Extract, Transform and Load process from MySQL to two NoSQL databases, MongoDB and Neo4j.

 Group Members:
 - Max Atkinson
 - Scott Condron